 Here’s what you’ll need:

-Set out a few different kinds of each of the basic sandwich components – whatever looks freshest, most interesting, and most colorful.
-Choose some hearty sliced breads for toasting (set the toaster on the table as part of the spread) and some fresh New Orleans style French bread (aka po-boy bread) for making a BLT po-boy.
+Set out different options for the basic sandwich components – whatever is freshest, most interesting, and most colorful.
+Choose hearty sliced breads for toasting (set the toaster on the table as part of the spread) and some fresh New Orleans style French bread (aka po-boy bread).

 - Crispy Bacon: Hickory smoked bacon, peppered bacon, turkey bacon, and plant-based bacon if you want a vegan option.
 Pro tip: Roast the bacon in the oven on rimmed sheet pans (1 lb bacon per pan) at 375°F for about 15 minutes.